tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/L_ElectricMotor.md

 ###Chart Area

-The Chart Area displays the electric machine's max. drive curve and max. generation curve (blue), the drag curve (green) and the entries provided in the electric power consumption map.
+The Chart Area displays the electric machine's max. drive curve and max. generation curve (blue), the drag curve (green) and the entries provided in the electric power consumption map (red).

 ###Controls